 The difficulty of managing musculoskeletal injuries

 Musculoskeletal injuries pose many challenges for the employee and definitely for us as EHS professionals.
-An employee may have an injury they don’t know about for minutes, hours, or even more.
+An employee may have an ergonomic injury they don’t know about for minutes, hours, or even more.

 This poses some challenges for quick and effective treatment.
 After all, the goal of treatment is to correct the injury prior to the onset of long-term issues.
 This is the outcome of effective case management.

-Getting an ergonomic study
+Getting an ergonomic study for injuries

-Performing a site assessment
+Performing a site assessment for ergonomic injuries

 That only comes from walking the site and observing the processes and behaviors that may cause these injuries.
 Here are few things to consider when performing your own site assessment: